 Make soap available at all washing facilities all the time.
 Soap can be put in a net bag or a stocking and tied to the facility.

-The teacher will assign and train students to help their classmates conduct the handwashing activity in an organized manner.
+The teacher will train and assign eldest grade students of kindergarten to help their classmates conduct the handwashing activity in an organized manner.